While the days ahead hold unknowns, we are here to help.

 Our partner Bridging for Tomorrow is offering groceries to the community on an emergency basis.
 They are located at 5359 West Richey Rd.
 Houston, TX 77066.
 Our hours are Tuesday 12-3 and Wednesday 9-3.
 For more information, call: 832-286-1667.
 Click here for more food assistance resources.

-Do you want someone to partner with you in prayer?
-Go to faithbridge.org/live from 9am-9pm where live prayer partners are ready to pray with you.
-You can also submit prayer requests on our prayer wall here.
+Do you want someone to partner with you in prayer.
+Visit faithbridge.org/prayer to submit prayer requests on our prayer wall.

 If you’re looking for a job, visit our Job Connection page here.